makersacademy/airport_challenge/README.md

  => :air
 ```

-The `contain?` method gives additional peace of mind, letting users confirm whether a plane is in a given airport:
+The `contain?` method gives additional confirmation, letting users see whether a plane is in a given airport:

 ```
 2.6.5 :033 > JFK.contain?(boeing_747)